📣 Dual product launch: Better Excel Automation and Better PDF Automation are out for Jira Cloud! (both are free!)

 • Automatic archiving of Confluence pages based on usage metrics.

-Learn more about when you should archive a Confluence page and how to do Confluence content lifecycle management.
+Find out when to archive a Confluence page and how to handle content lifecycle management in Confluence.

 How to hide a Confluence page

-1. You can hide a Confluence page from the tree by adjusting page permissions for user groups.
+1. Hide a Confluence page from the tree by adjusting page permissions for user groups.

-2. You can rearrange your pages and place them in the space root level to hide them from the tree.
+2. Move the page to the space root level to hide them from the tree.

-3. Use Confluence visibility tools, like a Hide If macro.
+3. Use Confluence visibility tools, like Visibility for Confluence.

 Hiding pages in Confluence has a different motivation compared to managing the content lifecycle.
 You may want to hide a page due to team members having different knowledge privileges or control page visibility for different variations.
 By hiding certain parts of a documentation page, your logged-in customers can see personalized content in Confluence.

-Whatever may be the reason for hiding a page, it falls more under the discipline of Confluence content structuring, personalization, and editing.
-It's different from managing the content lifecycle through usage tracking to archiving.
+Whatever may be the reason for hiding a page, it falls more under the discipline of Confluence content structuring and personalization.
+It's different from managing the content lifecycle through usage tracking and archiving.

 Restore archived pages in Confluence

 Archiving a page instead of deleting it allows you to restore the page.
-Restoring an archived Confluence page means moving it back to the original space from the archive space (if you archived with Better Content Archiving) or from the archive status (if archived with the native feature).
+Unarchiving a Confluence page means moving it back to the original space from the archive space or from the archive status.

-If you archived a page using the built-in archiving feature, then use the "Restore" action on the "Archived pages" screen.
+If you archived a page using the built-in archiving feature in Confluence Cloud, then use the "Restore" action on the "Archived pages" screen.

-Restore pages archived by Better Content Archiving with the "Move" feature in Confluence.
+Restore pages archived by Better Content Archiving and Analytics with the "Move" feature in Confluence Data Center.
 Double-check your permissions first in both spaces:

 1. You need the "delete page" permission in the archive space,